 A lot of that has to do with learning how to talk to yourself in the right way.
-And that's what right resolve is all about.
-The ability to talk to yourself skillfully can be strengthened by a different kind of feeling: not emotions, but feelings of pleasure.
+And that's a lot of what right resolve is all about.
+And this can be strengthened by a different kind of feeling: not emotions, but feelings of pleasure.
 The mind doesn't operate totally on its understanding of things.
 Feelings of pleasure and pain do play a role in the way we act, the way we think.
-This is one of the reasons why we try to give rise to feelings of well-being within ourselves, through the breath, through the meditation: so that we can gain a sense of nourishment, a sense of inner contentment.
-That sense of inner contentment makes it a lot easier to look at things we have to look at but don't like to look at, or to do things we have to do that we ordinarily don't like to do, or to act in harmless and kind ways toward people we don't ordinarily like.
+This is one of the reasons why we try to give rise to feelings of well-being within ourselves, through the breath, through the meditation, so that we can have a sense of nourishment, a sense of inner contentment.
+That sense of inner contentment makes it a lot easier to look at things we don't like to look at, or to do things we ordinarily don't like to do, or to act in a harmless and kind way toward people we don't ordinarily like.

 When the mind is feeling hungry, when it feels a lack of pleasure, it will look for pleasure anywhere.
-Sometimes it takes pleasure in getting revenge on others, or doing things that we know are really unskillful, or in pretending that those unskillful things are actually okay.
+And sometimes there's a pleasure in getting revenge on others, or doing things that we know are really unskillful.
+Or pretending that those unskillful things are okay.
 The pleasure there is a pretty miserable pleasure.

 It's like finding that you have a taste for rotten food.
-You're embarrassed about it, so you don't want anyone else seeing you eating it.
+You're kind of embarrassed about it, so you don't want anyone else seeing you eating it.
 You don't even want to admit to yourself that you like eating it.
 But then you go ahead and nibble on it in the dark.
-That's because you don't have a greater sense of well-being inside, so you're really hungry for just about anything that you can think of.
+That's because you don't have a greater sense of well-being inside, so you're really hungry for just anything that we can think of.

 This is one of the reasons why meditating on your breath-giving rise to a sense of fullness, rapture, pleasure-is a gift not only to yourself but also to other people, other beings.
-If you can create this sense of well-being inside, then even when you're dealing with someone you don't like, you don't feel the need or the hunger to get back at that person or to act on your feelings of dislike.
-You can see those feelings of dislike as something separate.
+If you can create this sense of well-being inside, then even when you're dealing with someone you don't like, you don't feel the need or the hunger to get back at that person, or to act on your feelings of dislike.
+You can see those feelings as something separate.
 They're part of the committee of the mind.
 But just because a committee has a few unskillful members doesn't mean that they have to take over.
 If you're nourishing the good members of the committee, the good members can get stronger and overrule the unskillful ones.